-86% increase in pension liabilities

-Pertains to the current year changes in pension liabilities as valued by the independent actuary.
+86% increase in pension liabilities Pertains to the current year changes in pension liabilities as valued by the independent actuary.

-Attributed to the net income reported in the 2016.
+38% increase in retained earnings Attributed to the net income reported in the 2016.

 9% increase in unrealized gain on fair value of available-for-sale financial assets.
 Mainly due to the increase in share prices of investments in stocks.

 2,540% decrease in remeasurement gain (losses) on pension liabilities.
 Attributed to the changes on pension settlement expectations.

-Material Changes in the Income Statement (+/-5%) for the year ended December 31, 2016 versus the Income Statement for the year ended December 31, 2015
+Material Changes in the Income Statement (+/- 5%) for the year ended December 31, 2016 versus the Income Statement for the year ended December 31, 2015

-Driven by the increased volume of real estate sales.
+12% increase in real estate sales Driven by the increased volume of real estate sales.

-13% decrease in rental income

-Due to the change in accounting of cash receipts from mall tenants from accrual to cash basis
+13% decrease in rental income Due to the change in accounting of cash receipts from mall tenants from accrual to cash basis

-11% increase in interest income

-Due to the mix of interest bearing buyers of the Company
+11% increase in interest income Due to the mix of interest bearing buyers of the Company

-172% increase in construction income

-Due to increased number of construction of houses
+172% increase in construction income Due to increased number of construction of houses

-6% increase in commission income

-Due to strengthened marketing performance of Santalucia Ventures,Inc.
+6% increase in commission income Due to strengthened marketing performance of Santalucia Ventures, Inc.